systane/courses/designPatterns/designPrinciples/D_DependencyInversionPrinciple.md

 In my controller class, I declared a private attribute and annotated it with `@Autowired`.
 This annotation tells to spring that this attribute must be created by IoC and injected in this class, then the developer don't need to manager all dependencies alone.

-As you can observe, DI and IoC are not DIP, Dependency Injection is just a pattern/technique that we can use to follow the DIP principle (Decouple our code), and IoC is a another pattern to help you achieve DI.
+As you can observe, DI and IoC are not DIP, Dependency Injection is just a pattern/technique that we can use to follow the DIP principle (Decouple our code), and IoC is a another pattern to help you achieve DI easiler.

 **OBS**: I'm not using DIP in the last example, because my controller class is depending directly on an implementation instead of abstraction.